 and plan on doing a whole bunch of nothing, or at least nothing we don't want to do.Let The Good Sam Extended Service Plan Pay Your RV Repair Bills

 Even though we were here on our way up the coast and stayed here 3 days, we really didn't have the time to investigate the area as only Tim and I can.
 We love running down dirt roads and finding all the out of the way places.
 The last time we were here we caught the ferry at Cedar Island over to Ocracoke Island then just drove straight to the next ferry to get on Hatteras Island, so we didn't actually get to see anything on Ocracoke Island and decided we would make a day trip out of it.
 We took the pups with us, caught the free ferry and began our normal hunt for anything unusual.

-Over 500 hundreds years ago, hundreds of wild mustangs roamed all these islands, having made it to shore from many ship wrecks.
+Over 500 hundred years ago, hundreds of wild mustangs roamed all these islands, having made it to shore from many shipwrecks.
 This area didn't even have electricity until 1968; no telephone service until 1974 and the first paved road didn't happen until 1984.
 The horses were allowed to roam free, actually walking through the automatic doors at grocery stores.
 After the area began developing, you know with paved roads and all, 17 horses were hit and killed in just 4 years.
-The locals established the Corolla Wild Horse Fund in 1989 and that began the protecting of these wonderful horses, the Spanish Mustang is on the Endangered Breed List.
+The locals established the Corolla Wild Horse Fund in 1989 and that began the protection of these wonderful horses, the Spanish Mustang is on the Endangered Breed List.